jishnusraj7/NutriCare-2022/README.md

 -------------------------------------------------------------
 ------------------->  Setup  <--------------------------------
 -------------------------------------------------------------
-1.Download the Compressed file from right click on 'Code' button on Github Project Location-->Download ZIP.
+#.Download the Compressed file from right click on 'Code' button on Github Project Location-->Download ZIP.
-2.Extract the ZIP file.
+#.Extract the ZIP file.
-3.Delete the delete.html file in the project(if any found).
+#.Delete the delete.html file in the project(if any found).
-3.Open the NutritionV1.sln in Visual Studios.
+#.Open the NutritionV1.sln in Visual Studios.
-4.Set NutritionV1 as Startup Project on Solution Explorer.
+#.Set NutritionV1 as Startup Project on Solution Explorer.
-5.Run the Projet.
+#.Run the Projet.
-6.Done!
+#.Done!